 One of the most enriching and exciting aspects of university life is living on campus.
-Fontbonne's department of residential life offers a neighborhood environment in which students can grow in self-discipline, organizational skills, effective study habits, and independent living.
+Fontbonne's department of residence life offers a neighborhood environment in which students can grow in selfdiscipline, organizational skills, effective study habits, and independent living.
 The neighborhood atmosphere also provides the opportunity to develop study partners, support systems, and lasting friendships with a diverse group of neighbors.

-The residence halls which make up the on-campus neighborhood are St. Joseph Hall, Medaille Hall, and Southwest Hall.
-The buildings are coeducational with men and women living in designated areas.
+The residence halls which make up the on-campus neighborhood are St. Joseph Hall, Medaille Hall, Carondelet Hall, and East Hall.
+The buildings are co-educational with men and women living in designated areas.